The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: Acknowledgements

 \section{Acknowledgements}

-A. G. was supported by the ERC grant 278124 "Loop models, Integrability and Combinatorics" and AMS Amsterdam Scholarship.
-A. G. thanks the University of Amsterdam for hospitality and P. Zinn-Justin and G. Feh\'{e}r for useful discussions.
+A. G. was supported by the ERC grant 278124 ``Loop models, Integrability and Combinatorics'', AMS Amsterdam Scholarship and the Australian Research Council Centre of Excellence for Mathematical and Statistical Frontiers.
+A. G. thanks the University of Amsterdam for hospitality and support and P. Zinn-Justin and G. Feh\'{e}r for useful discussions.

 { }